What is vorinostat?

-Drink at least 2 liters of water each day to keep from getting dehydrated while you are taking vorinostat.
-Tell your doctor if you have severe vomiting or diarrhea during treatment.
+Take with food.
+Drink at least 2 liters of water each day to keep from getting dehydrated.

-Do not crush or open a vorinostat capsule.
-Swallow it whole.
-The medicine inside the capsule can be dangerous if it gets in your eyes, mouth, or nose, or on your skin.
-If this occurs, wash your skin with soap and water or rinse your eyes with water.
-Ask your doctor or pharmacist how to safely handle and dispose of a broken capsule.
+Swallow the capsule whole and do not chew, break, or open it.
+The medicine inside the capsule can be dangerous if it gets in your eyes or on your skin.
+If this happens, wash your skin with soap and water or rinse your eyes with water, and then call your doctor.

 Store at room temperature away from moisture and heat.

 400 mg orally once a day; If a patient is intolerant to therapy, the dose may be reduced to 300 mg orally once daily; the dose may be further reduced to 300 mg once daily for 5 consecutive days each week if needed

 -Swallow capsules whole; do not open or crush.